 open-interpreter (via) This "natural language interface for computers" open source ChatGPT Code Interpreter alternative has been around for a while, but today I finally got around to trying it out.

-Here's how I ran it (without first installing anything) using uv
+Here's how I ran it (without first installing anything) using uv:

 uvx --from open-interpreter interpreter

-- there are a multitude of other options, including the ability to use local models with interpreter --local
+The default mode asks you for an OpenAI API key so it can use gpt-4o - there are a multitude of other options, including the ability to use local models with interpreter --local.

 It runs in your terminal and works by generating Python code to help answer your questions, asking your permission to run it and then executing it directly on your computer.